 Well, that’s the subject we’re going to start delving into with this post, with a particular focus on what PPC bidding strategies might serve your brand best.

 Key to understanding how Google Ads works is understanding how its auction and bidding processes work – so here goes.

-If you’ve identified some keywords that you would like to focus on for your PPC activity, but there are other advertisers competing with you to use those same keywords in their campaigns, Google needs to hold an auction to determine the ads that will appear whenever someone performs a relevant Google search.
+If you’ve identified keywords that you would like to focus on for your PPC activity, but there are other advertisers competing with you that use those same keywords in their campaigns, Google holds an auction to determine if & where the ads will appear whenever someone performs a relevant Google search.

 This auction takes place instantaneously every time a Google user performs such a search.
 But of course, to have a chance of placing first in this auction, you’ll need to have a strong ‘bid’.
 This bid is the maximum amount that you tell Google Ads you’re willing to pay for each click you get on your ad.